 Imagine being on a run-of-the-mill flight and suddenly finding yourself torn from your seat and pushed out the door.
 The recent economic collapse was a bit like this for some.
-A lucky few were fortunate to realized that they had a parachute, and that their new destination was more agreeable than where they had previously been headed.
+A lucky few were fortunate to realize that they had a parachute, and that their new destination was more agreeable than where they had previously been headed.

 We often gravitate toward comfortable situations and find ourselves taking the familiar for granted.
 This can lead us to miss out on experiences, while simultaneously robbing others of having their kick at the can.